cms-sw/cmssw/DQM/TrackerRemapper/README.md

 # Tracker Remapper Tool

-The tool to either remap existing DQM histograms onto Strip Detector layout or to analyze event files and put eveents into the right detector parts.
+The tool to either remap existing DQM histograms onto Strip Detector layout or to analyze event files and put events into the right detector parts.

 ## Running basics